-Delivering solid bass and a 7.1 channel surround sound experience, the Razer ManO'War is one of the best wireless gaming headsets I've ever tested.
-With virtual reality raising the bar for immersive gaming, this $169 (about £154, AU$329) headset is exactly what you’ll want to enhance your experience – especially if you can find a great deal on the Razer ManO'War.
+With 7.1 surround sound and respectable bass, the Razer ManO’War is one of the best PC gaming headsets on the market right now.
+With virtual reality raising the bar for acceptable gaming audio, this $169 (£169, AU$329) headset is exactly what you’ll want to enhance your experience – especially if you can find a great deal on the Razer ManO'War.

 The Razer ManO’War is, well, it’s a large headset.
-From the round ear cups to the thick headband, everything about Razer's latest wireless headset is big.
+From the round ear cups to the thick headband, everything about Razer’s latest headset does it big.

-Instead of going with sculpted ear cups as seen on other headsets, like the Corsair Void or Logitech 993 Artemis Spectrum, the ManO'War features large and circular cups designed to fit all types of ear sizes.
-On the one hand, universality is great, but I wish they were a bit smaller than Princess Leia's hair buns.
+Razer didn’t opt for sculpted ear cups, like you may see on the Corsair Void or the Logitech 993 Artemis Spectrum.
+Instead, the Razer ManO’War features large, circular cups meant to fit all types of ear sizes.
+On the one hand, universal fits are great, but we wish they were a bit smaller than Princess Leia’s hair buns.

-However, the ear cups feature RGB lighting – so you can make that Razer logo light up in any color you want with customization in the Synapse application.
+However, the ear cups feature RGB lighting – so you can make that Razer logo light up in whatever color you want through the Synapse application.

 In between the massive set of cans is an equally large headband made of a flexible, but hard, plastic that thankfully doesn't creak.
 While the thick headband is substantial, the ear cups actually retract and extend along two pieces of metal.
 They're thin but seem sturdy enough to last through years of usage.

-This same center piece actually presses into the top of your head as you pull the sides of the headband apart and put the gaming headphones on.
+The center piece in the headband actually presses into the top of your head as you pull the sides of the headband, as you put the gaming headset on.

 Despite sounding like the world's least comfortable gaming headset, it actually works surprisingly well.
 The ManO'War fits snuggly on your noggin, but not to the point wherein it feels pinching.
 It's also lightweight and well vented, letting me game on for hours at a time.